2007–08 Tottenham Hotspur F.C. season

-The 2007–08 Tottenham Hotspur season was the club's 16th season in the Premier League, their 29th successive season in the top division of the English football league system and their 125th year overall.
+The 2007–08 season was the 126th season in the history of Tottenham Hotspur Football Club, their 30th consecutive season in the top flight of English football and their 16th consecutive season in the FA Premier League.
+The club also participated in the FA Cup, Football League Cup and UEFA Cup.

 Spurs had finished fifth in the previous season's Premier League, thereby qualifying for the UEFA Cup.
 They then progressed to the last 16 of the competition to face PSV.
 After the two rounds and one away goal each, Spurs were finally eliminated 6–5 on penalties.

 In the FA Cup, Spurs were eliminated by Manchester United in the fourth round, losing 3–1.
 This was also the season where Tottenham won the League Cup, beating Chelsea 2–1 at Wembley Stadium.
-Their victory remains the team's last official trophy, as of 2023, although they've been close to ending the drought, most notably in the 2019 UEFA Champions League Final.
+Their victory was the team's last official trophy until the 2025 UEFA Europa League Final.

 Pre-season and friendlies

 During the 2007 summer transfer period Tottenham added centre-back Younès Kaboul from Auxerre for £8 million, followed by striker Darren Bent for a club record fee of £16.5 million.
 This was also the season that Spurs acquired Gareth Bale from Southampton for £5 million.
 Additional signings included Danny Rose from Leeds United and Kevin-Prince Boateng from Hertha BSC.

 Departing the club was Egyptian footballer Mido.
 He initially arrived on an 18-month loan deal from Roma in January 2005 and in 2006 signed a permanent deal; on 16 August 2007, he was sold to Middlesbrough for £6 million.
 Also departing was Reto Ziegler, who was loaned out to Sampdoria in Italy for the second half of the 2006–07 season.
 Sampdoria subsequently signed him permanently from Spurs for an undisclosed fee.